 An arrest for Driving Under the Influence (DUI/DWI) calls for the immediate attention of an experienced criminal defense lawyer.
-I have 17 years of experience in criminal defense.
-At my Bellingham, Washington office, I vigorously and completely defend clients facing drunk driving charges, along with those charged with any type of moving violation.
+I have been defending Washingtonians accused of DUI and other charged since 1998.
+At my Bellingham, Washington office, I vigorously and competently defend clients facing drunk driving charges and other moving violation.
 Contact me today for honest, aggressive, compassionate representation.

-The possible consequences of a DUI conviction include jail time, heavy fines, increased insurance costs, the loss of a license and much more.
+The possible consequences of a DUI conviction include jail time, fines, driver’s license suspension, increased insurance costs and a bar to be able to enter Canada for at least 5 yers.
 A DUI is not the end of the world.
 Many of these consequences can be reduced or avoided altogether with the help of a knowledgeable defense lawyer.
 From dismissal on pretrial motions to voluntary treatment programs to plea agreements meant to avoid time spent in jail, it is vital to have an attorney dedicated to protecting your interests.

 I also appreciate and address the unique problems facing Canadian clients charged with DUI and U.S. residents who travel regularly to Canada.
 A conviction for DUI, or even a reduced charge such as Negligent Driving in the First Degree or Reckless Driving may prevent admission to Canada for ten years!